Back to all articles

 Remote work is here to stay.

-From morning til night, your online activities are being tracked more and more with this shift to a remote-first work environment for millions of Americans.
+From morning until night, your online activities are being tracked increasingly with this shift to a remote-first work environment for millions of Americans.

-Good internet hygiene as a remote worker involves asking yourself some security planning basics: what do you want to protect and what are the consequences of inaction?
+Good internet hygiene as a remote worker involves asking yourself some security planning basics: What do you want to protect?
+What are the consequences of inaction?

-You should become more cognizant of what you’re downloading or accessing.
-Consider adding an anti-tracking tool to ensure that no personally identifiable information (PII) is sent to third parties while browsing.
-Remember, when your personal data is sold to the highest bidder, it also increases the chances of your PII falling into the wrong hands.
+In becoming more aware of remote work data protection, you should become more cognizant of what you’re downloading or accessing.
+Consider adding an anti-tracking tool to ensure that no personally identifiable information is sent to third parties while browsing.
+Remember, when your personal data is sold to the highest bidder, it also increases the chances of your data falling into the wrong hands.

-Another way you can stop that tracking is with the Ghostery Tracker & Ad Blocker — it blocks PII from ever being collected.
+Another way you can stop that tracking is with the Ghostery Tracker & Ad Blocker — it blocks your personal data from ever being collected.
 Remember, if that data is never collected, it can never be bundled up and stored.